Kathy Shaw joined the University Of Colorado College Of Nursing in 2011. Her nursing specialty is community

 in eliminating health disparities in diabetes self-management education and

-clinical care for adults and is currently engaged in faculty practice as a CDE
+clinical care for adults.
+She is currently engaged in faculty practice as a CDE

 at Sheridan Health Services.

-Shaw's teaching experience includes baccalaureate and graduate-level nursing
+Dr. Shaw's teaching experience spans more than 15 years, including baccalaureate and graduate-level nursing

-taught at the Medical College of Georgia and Brenau University prior to
+taught at the Medical College of Georgia and at Brenau University prior to

 relocating to Denver.